SYNOPSIS

 NOTES COMMAND LINE INTERPRETATION

 When passing arguments on the command line some characters may have to be escaped/quoted.
 The details of this are shell specific, so please refer to your shells documentation for specifics on what needs to be quoted and how this can be accomplished.
 In general letters, digits, dash (-) and underscore (_) can safely be used without quoting/escaping them.
-If in doubt, enclosing the argument in single qoutes (') for unix shells or double qoutes (") for windows (cmd.exe) is usually sufficient.
+If in doubt, enclosing the argument in single quotes (') for unix shells or double quotes (") for windows (cmd.exe) is usually sufficient.

 Most options for dcc can either be specified as a long option (starting with --) or a short option (starting with a single -).